Wall Street edges up as weekly jobless claims fall

 Strategists expect the S&P 500 to end the year at about 4,300, according to a Reuters poll.
 The benchmark index is currently less than 1% away from its record high of 4,238.04 points.

-Nvidia Corp forecast second-quarter revenue above analysts’ estimates, but shares fell 0.99% as the chipmaker could not say for certain how much of its recent revenue rise was driven by the volatile cryptocurrency-mining market.
+Nvidia Corp (NVDA.O) forecast second-quarter revenue above analysts' estimates, but shares fell 0.99% as the chipmaker could not say for certain how much of its recent revenue rise was driven by the volatile cryptocurrency-mining market. read more

 Our Standards: The Thomson Reuters Trust Principles.